Maurice-Betzel/lmdbjava-resource-adapter/README.md

 Before running the tests, set the config-property named filePath in the file "ironjacamar.xml" to a folder where the database files are allowed to be created.

+Wildfly testing only works on Windows OS because auf vm crash with jffi so binaries on linux on RA test deploy.

 ### License

 This project is licensed under the